Muha-Ismail-M/Digital_simualator/README.md

 setx GOOGLE_API_KEY "YOUR_KEY"
 Restart the Flask app after setting the variable.

-Known gaps / cleanup suggestions (practical) templates/index.html is currently very minimal; most production apps would include: a real HTML layout
+Known gaps / cleanup suggestions templates/index.html is minimal; a production version would typically include:
-JavaScript to call /api/simulate and render charts/tables .vscode/tasks.json references digital_twin_simulator.cpp, but the repo contains digital_simulator.cpp
-build/ and .exe artifacts are usually ignored via .gitignore in production repos License
+JavaScript to call /api/simulate chart/table rendering for results (wait times, utilization, financials) .vscode/tasks.json references digital_twin_simulator.cpp, but this repo contains digital_simulator.cpp build/ and *.exe artifacts are usually ignored via .gitignore in production repos License
 No license file is currently included.
+If you plan to share or accept contributions, add a LICENSE (MIT/Apache-2.0/GPL/etc.) and update this section.